-The arrangement of $\frac{n-1}{2}$ pairs of parallel planes and an extra plane in general position such that there are $(n-1)$ 4-intersection points will have the maximal deficiency.
+The arrangement of $\frac{n-1}{2}$ pairs of parallel planes with an extra plane in general position such that there are $(n-1)$ 4-intersection points will have the maximal deficiency.
 Thus, the number of bounded regions will be $f(n-1)+1$.
-For smaller deficiencies the same reasoning as above works. \end{proof}

-\begin{lemma} There exist $n$ planes in $\RR^3$ containing $q\leq \frac{n}{2}$ pairs of parallel planes and $r<n$ 4-intersection points, such that the arrangement obtained from these planes together with the three coordinate planes has deficiency $qn+r$. \end{lemma}

-\begin{proof} In our proof when we refer to an arrangement of planes we mean the arrangement obtained from these planes together with the three coordinate planes.
+For smaller deficiencies the same reasoning as above works. \end{proof} \begin{lemma} There exist $n\geq 3$ planes in $\RR^3$ containing $q\leq \frac{n}{2}$ pairs of parallel planes and $r<n$ 4-intersection points, such that the arrangement obtained from these planes together with the three coordinate planes has deficiency $qn+r$. \end{lemma} \begin{proof} In our proof when we refer to an arrangement of planes we mean the arrangement obtained from these planes together with the three coordinate planes.
 First we will show the statement for $r=0$.
 Consider the following algorithm that gives an arrangement of $n$ planes with $q$ pairs of parallel ones. \begin{itemize} \item Step 0: Draw $n-q \geq \frac{n}{2}$ planes in general position, \item Repeat the following step $q$ times: Choose a plane without a parallel pair and draw a parallel one. \end{itemize} We may choose the parallel planes so that the arrangement has no 4-intersection points.
 The goal is to find the difference between the number of bounded regions formed by the arrangement of $n$ planes in general position and the number of bounded regions of the result of the algorithm.
 To do that, for each $1\leq i\leq q$ we will find the difference between the number of new bounded regions when we add a plane in general position to the arrangement of $(n-q)+i-1$ planes in general position and the number of new regions after step $i$ of the algorithm.